utilityresearchlab/biofibers-machine-control/README.md

 0. Run `nvm use` to activate the proper node version
 1. Run `source .venv/bin/activate` to activate the python Venv
 2. Run `npm run start`

 #### Build Errors
+- You should accept Xcode License in terminal using: `sudo xcodebuild -license accept`
-- Build doesn't compile on MacOS Sonoma + Python 3.12 because node-gyp fails to compile serialport bindings:
+- If build doesn't compile on MacOS Sonoma + Python 3.12 because node-gyp fails to compile serialport bindings:
     - Run `pip3 install setuptools` (you should probably run this in a virtual environment)
     - For more info see this [post](https://github.com/nodejs/node-gyp/issues/2992#issuecomment-2101781719)